Earl of Egmont: History

 They were claimed by the late Earl's third cousin Frederick Joseph Trevelyan Perceval, who lived in Canada.
 He was the grandson of Frederick James Perceval, second son of Prime Minister Spencer Perceval, seventh son of the second Earl.
 He died in 1932 before he had established his claim.
 However, in 1939 the House of Lords allowed the claim of his only son Frederick George Moore Perceval, who became the eleventh Earl (his father having posthumously been deemed the tenth Earl).
 The eleventh Earl moved back to Alberta, Canada, and became a farmer.
 At his death in 2001, the eleventh Earl was succeeded in the earldom by his eldest and sole surviving son Thomas Frederick Gerald Perceval.

 The twelfth Earl never married, and upon his death on 6 November 2011 the earldom and all of its subsidiary titles became extinct.

 The title of Baroness Arden, of Lohort Castle in the County of Cork, was created in the Peerage of Ireland in 1770 for Catherine Perceval, Countess of Egmont, second wife of the second Earl of Egmont.
 She was the daughter of Charles Compton, younger son of George Compton, 4th Earl of Northampton.
 Lady Arden was succeeded by her eldest son, the second Baron.
 He represented Launceston, Warwick and Totnes in Parliament and served as Master of the Mint from 1801 to 1802.
-The latter year he was created Baron Arden, of Arden in the County of Warwick, in the Peerage of the United Kingdom.
+In the latter year he was created Baron Arden, of Arden in the County of Warwick, in the Peerage of the United Kingdom.
 He was succeeded by his eldest son, the third Baron, who in 1841 succeeded his cousin as sixth Earl of Egmont.